VISA GUIDE

 The investment amount is too low relative to the business

-Funds appear secured by assets of the business (not “at risk”)
+Funds appear secured by assets of the business rather than truly at risk

 Provide detailed proof of all transactions